-Mountain Gorilla was unknown to science until 1902, when two were first encountered by a German explorer and promptly killed.
-It set the tone for the relationship.
-For much of the time since, due to deforestation and poaching, it has seemed that the mountain gorilla was swiftly destined to be lost to the world again.
+Mountain Gorilla was unknown to science until 1902 when two gorillas were first encountered by a German explorer and promptly killed.
+It set the tone for the relationship between man and the mountain giants.
+For much of the time since then, the mountain gorilla was swiftly destined to be lost to the world again.
+Rampant deforestation and poaching didn’t make the situation any better.
 Not long after the species’ greatest champion, the American zoologist Dian Fossey was killed in Rwanda in 1985—there were fewer than 300 of the giant primates left in the wild.

-The total population of mountain gorillas is now confirmed at 1,063 (459 in Bwindi and 604 in Virungas) and this suggests that mountain gorillas are the only great ape species to greatly be increasing in numbers.
+The total mountain gorillas population is now confirmed at 1,063 (459 in Bwindi and 604 in Virungas).
+This suggests that mountain gorillas are the only great ape species to be increasing in numbers greatly.

-A mountain gorilla tour excursion can take place in two regions where the endangered mountain gorillas finds sanctuary – Bwindi Impenetrable Forest in Uganda and the Virunga Massif (an area that encompasses Uganda’s Mgahinga National Park; the Volcanoes National Park in Rwanda and the Mikeno sector of the Virunga National Park in the Democratic Republic of Congo, DRC).
+A gorilla trekking excursion can occur in two regions where the endangered mountain gorillas find sanctuary – Bwindi Impenetrable Forest in Uganda and the Virunga Massif.
+The Virunga mountains is an area that encompasses Uganda’s Mgahinga National Park, the Volcanoes National Park in Rwanda, and the Mikeno sector of the Virunga National Park in the Democratic Republic of Congo, DRC.

-Mountain gorillas have flourished in Uganda and Rwanda largely due to combined conservation efforts by government authorities and the world’s conservation initiatives.
+Mountain gorillas have flourished in Uganda and Rwanda due to government authorities’ combined conservation efforts and the world’s conservation initiatives.
 Their habitat has been protected and managed by UWA (Uganda Wildlife Authority) and RDB ( Rwanda Development Board).
-Returns from mountain gorilla tour permits have helped in the support of local communities living in the gorilla regions with better healthcare, education, sanitation and employment opportunities, all aided by gorilla tourism.
+Returns from gorilla trekking permits have helped support local communities living in the gorilla regions with better healthcare, education, sanitation, and employment opportunities, all aided by gorilla tourism.

-Gorilla tourism began in Bwindi Impenetrable National Park in 1993 and its been more 25 years of this incredible experience.
-The current number of fully habituated gorilla families available for gorilla tours in Uganda is currently at fourteen (Bwindi 19 / Mgahinga 1) with one further family semi-habituated in Bwindi.
-Bwindi Impenetrable NP is devided into four sectors ( Buhoma, Ruhiga, Rushaga and Nkuringo sectors), which are commonly known as trailheads – where the gorilla tour excursions are started from.
+Gorilla tourism began in Bwindi Impenetrable National Park in 1993, and it has been more than 25 years of this incredible jungle experience.
+The current number of fully habituated gorilla families available for gorilla tours in Uganda is currently at fourteen (Bwindi 19 / Mgahinga 1), with one further family semi-habituated in Bwindi.
+Bwindi Impenetrable NP is divided into four sectors ( Buhoma, Ruhiga, Rushaga, and Nkuringo sectors), which are commonly known as trailheads – where the gorilla tracking excursions are started from.

-To visit the groups of Mountain Gorillas you must first obtain a gorilla tour tracking permit from the only authorized seller, Uganda Wildlife Authority in Kampala.
-Members of the Association of Uganda Tour Operators (AUTO) are able to purchase permits of up to 2 years ahead from UWA, make sure you acquire yours from a legitimate operator.
+To visit Mountain Gorillas groups, you must first obtain a gorilla tour tracking permit from the only authorized seller, Uganda Wildlife Authority in Kampala.
+Members of the Association of Uganda Tour Operators (AUTO) can purchase permits up to 2 years ahead from UWA.
+Make sure you acquire yours from a legitimate operator.

 At Nkuringo Safaris, we assist our visitors with processing and obtaining gorilla tour permits in Uganda and Rwanda, for either the Nkuringo, Bushasho, Nshongi, Mishaya, Bweza Kahungye or Busingye groups on the south side of Bwindi Impenetrable Forest or Gorilla groups on the Buhoma sector of Bwindi based availability.
 Contact us to get professional assistance.

-A Uganda Gorilla Permit currently costs USD $700 (2020) and Gorilla Habituation Experience permit costs USD $1500 and Nkuringo Safaris’ surcharge is USD $30 per tracking permit.
+A Uganda Gorilla Permit currently costs USD 700 (2021), and Gorilla Habituation Experience permit costs USD 1500, and Nkuringo Safaris’ surcharge is USD 30 per tracking permit.
 We cannot make tentative bookings for tracking permits with Uganda Wildlife Authority.
-All bookings we make with Uganda Wildlife Authority must be support with payment in cash at the time of making the reservation with UWA.
+All bookings we make with Uganda Wildlife Authority must be supported with payment in cash when making the reservation with UWA.

 Uganda Wildlife Authority has introduced gorilla habituation experience in the Rushaga region of Bwindi Impenetrable Forest National Park for gorilla tour excursions.

-UWA Park rangers start off by spending a limited period of time with the gorillas every day and by remaining at a certain distance to respect the gorillas’ comfort zone.
+UWA Park rangers start by spending a limited time with the gorillas every day and remaining at a certain distance to respect the gorillas’ comfort zone.
 As the years go by, rangers gradually increase the time and reduce the distance.
 The habituation process ends when the rangers deem that the gorillas are ready for tourists’ visits.

-The gorilla habituation experience allows a few lucky visitors to participate in this process by going on full day excursions with the rangers and trackers.
-At present this type of experience is limited to one gorilla family in the southern part of Bwindi Impenetrable Forest.
+The gorilla habituation experience allows a few lucky visitors to participate in this process by going on full-day excursions with the rangers and trackers.
+At present, this type of experience is limited to one gorilla family in the southern part of the Bwindi Impenetrable Forest.

-Obviously if the gorillas are not still but rather on the move, the visitors will have to move along.
-Minimum age and behavior guidelines remain the same of gorilla tracking.
+Obviously, if the gorillas are not still but rather on the move, the visitors will have to move along.
+Minimum age and behavior guidelines remain the same as gorilla tracking.

-Start Time: In Bwindi gorilla tracking starts at 8.30 AM and 7.30 AM the gorilla habituation starts.
-(Briefing before hiking into the jungle is mandatory and starts way earlier. so be at the trailhead at least 30 minutes before hand.)
+Start Time: In Bwindi, gorilla trekking starts at 8.30 AM and 7.30 AM, the gorilla habituation starts.
+(Briefing before hiking into the jungle is mandatory and starts way earlier. so be at the trailhead at least 30 minutes beforehand.)

-Permit Costs: Gorilla tracking costs US $700 while Gorilla Habituation costs US $1,500 per permit per person.
+Permit Costs: Gorilla trekking permit in Uganda costs US $700 while Gorilla Habituation costs US $1,500 per permit per person.

-Number of visitors allowed: Only 8 tourists are allowed to track each mountain gorilla family while only 4 people can be escorted on a gorilla habituation experience.
+The number of visitors allowed: Only 8 tourists can track each mountain gorilla family while only 4 people can do a gorilla habituation experience.

 Duration: The time spent with the mountain gorillas after tracking them is 60 minutes but with gorilla habituation, you can stay with the African beasts for up to 4 hours

-Location: Gorilla habituation can only happen in areas with mountain gorillas under habituation; as of now, it is only in Rushaga sector of Bwindi Impenetrable NP.
+Location: Gorilla habituation can only happen in areas with mountain gorillas under habituation; now, it is only in the Rushaga sector of Bwindi Impenetrable NP.